Are you allergic to pets? Living with pet allergies can be a great misfortune, especially if you already have several furry friends living with you.

 7. Brush Your Cat Regularly

 Routinely brushing your cat can help spread natural oils throughout its skin and coat.
 These oils prevent dander and shedding and keep your cat’s skin and coat healthy.

 In addition, brushing your cat routinely can help eliminate the dead fur from its coat and flakes of dead cells that cause dander.
 It also helps facilitate blood flow and enhances your cat’s skin condition.
-Rubbing the dead hair minimizes the amount of dander your cat shed to the floor.
+Rubbing the dead hair minimizes the amount of dander your cat sheds on the floor.

 8. Clean The Litter Box

 Your cat’s litter box can be a rich source of allergens.
 Therefore, be more careful when cleaning it out.
-And if possible, keep your pet’s litter box in an area of the house that you don’t frequent, such as a basement or garage.
+If possible, keep your pet’s litter box in an area of the house that you don’t frequent, such as a basement or garage.